 For employees enrolled in PSERS, Effingham County School District matches 50% of your Supplemental Retirement contributions through Corebridge Financial, up to a maximum of 6%.
 For more information, please refer to the 403(b) Retirement Savings Plan section or contact Corebridge at (800) 448-2542.

 You may contact PSERS at (800) 805-4609 to request a benefit estimate be mailed to you.
-You may also generate a benefit estimate online by following the PSERS Benefit Estimate Instructions found in the Resources section.
-You can also download the PSERS Employee Handbook from the Resources section.
+You may also generate a benefit estimate online by following the PSERS Benefit Estimate Instructions found in the Resources section at effinghamschoolsbenefits.com/resources.
+Download the PSERS Employee Handbook for more information.

 Retirement savings plans are available if you wish to supplement your retirement benefits.
 You have the choice of the following carriers: Horace Mann, Corebridge Financial Services (formerly AIG/VALIC), or Vision Financial.